 Emily: Ok, Christina, I’m calling you out!
 Here’s a Get Healthy New Year Challenge.
 A new year is upon us, and we both have talked about wanting to get healthier.
 I figure: we make this public, we’ll HAVE to do it.
 Right??
 So what do you say?

 Christina: Sounds good!
 I’ve been dragging my feet and my California trip for February is coming up fast.
 May as well make it public… ugh, but let’s do this!

-Sisters Know Best got together with mom this past weekend and while talking one night we made this little project.
-Christmas Light Candy Decorations.
+Sisters Know Best got together with mom this past weekend and while talking one night we made this little project – Candy Themed Christmas Decoration.
 It required little effort while we rambled on about life.
 FUN!
 These would look great on top of a cake or cupcakes, squiggled around a table or in a candy dish.
 [Read more…]

 After my garden is rototilled in the fall, I buy the cheapest, largest bag of oats to spread over it.
 Oats will grow fairly quickly – as long as you don’t wait until November to rototill!
 Oats will winter kill as well.